smeade/programming-elixir-book-notes/chapter1:Intro/README.md

 * with immutable state
 * and actor-based concurrency
 * wrapped up "in a tidy, modern syntax"
-* "industrial strength, high-performance" via Erlang VM
+* offering "industrial strength, high-performance" via Erlang VM.

 ### Programming Should Be About Transforming Data